textmediallc/gitlab-intro/md/lab14_gitlab_ssh.md

   only:
   - main
 ```

+**Note:** Make sure that default branch name is `main` for the newly created project.
+Otherwise, use correct default branch name in `.gitlab-ci.yml` .

 `.gitlab-ci.yml` defines
 pipeline.
 It uses docker image `alpine:latest` to run jobs defined in pipeline.
 We only have one